wolf81/composer/README.md

 ## Loading layout files

-Use the Loader to load a layout file from a path.
-Loading can be achieved as
+Use the `load(path)` function to load a layout file from a path.
+Loading can be achieved as follows:
-follows:

 ```lua
 local layout = Composer.load("layouts/loading.lua")
 ```

+_In the above example we load the layout file at path: layouts/loading.lua_

 After loading the layout needs to be resized to a target area.
 In order to resize to the window size we could do the following: